Not Only In Your Head: Depression And Gut Health

 Did you know you have more neurons in your gut than in your nervous system?
 That adds a whole new level of meaning to having a “gut feeling” doesn’t it?

 Have you ever wondered why certain meals seem to get you down mentally?
 Or how your mood seems to improve every time you start to improve on your diet?
-Why does green tea have such a calming effect on those drink it?
+Why does green tea have such a calming effect on those who drink it?

-We address all these in the article so that the next time you feel like you would have difficulty dragging yourself out of bed in the morning, you know where to look— (*hint* it’s not just your mind, there might be parasites colonizing your gut).
+We address all these in the article so that the next time you feel like you would have difficulty dragging yourself out of bed in the morning, you know where to look— (*hint* it’s not just your mind, there might be parasites and pathogens colonizing your gut).

 Depression and Inflammation